History of Asheville Museum of Science

 In 1972, the museum relocated to the lower level of the Asheville Civic Center.
 The museum’s collections continued to grow, and in 1982, the museum became an independent nonprofit and changed its name to the Colburn Gem and Mineral Museum.
 In July 1992, the museum moved to the Pack Place Education, Arts and Science Center in downtown Asheville.
 The museum changed its name to the Colburn Earth Science Museum in 2002, and in late 2016, after another move, it opened its doors as the Asheville Museum of Science to reflect its broadening mission.
 The exhibits in AMOS explore the connections between astronomy, geology, weather, climate, ecology, and paleontology to form the beautiful landscape we call home.

-In our new space, we host special events and educational programs in addition to exhibits and displays.
-Be a geologist in the Colburn Hall of Minerals, where Burham S. Colburn’s collections live on.
-Manipulate topography in real time with our Terra Box exhibit.
-Dig for fossils and say hello to our Teratophoneus curriei dinosaur skeleton.
-Watch the waters of our French Broad River table change paths as you uncover the ecologist inside you.
-Explore new hands-on activities and demonstrations in the STEM Lab!
+In our new space, we host special events and educational programs in addition to our permanent and traveling exhibits and displays.
+Discover geology in the Colburn Hall of Minerals, where the Burham S. Colburn’s Collection lives on.
+Manipulate topography in real time with our Terra Box exhibit; dig for fossils and say hello to our Teratophoneus curriei dinosaur skeleton.
+Watch the waters of our French Broad River table change paths as you uncover the methods of ecology within you.
+Explore new hands-on activities and demonstrations done daily in our STEM Lab!
+Wonder and explore, find your STEM passion at AMOS!